zhelnio/MPSSELight/README.md

 # SpiLight

-[SpiLight](/SpiLight/Program.cs) project is a small command line application that transfer data over SPI.
+[SpiLight](/SpiLight/Program.cs) is a small command line application that transfer data over SPI.
 It is based on MPSSELight.

 1. Get help
     ```